 The following table top test method is something anybody can do.
 There are no manmade influences.
 No mechanical or infrared heating or artificial cooling or high tech environmental chambers and most importantly – no bias conclusions.
 Your readings and weights may vary from ours, but the observations will be unambiguous.
 The methodology is sound.

 To validate results, repeat the test.
 The test method compares the drying ability of fibrous mineral wool insulation (vapour permeable) vs. film/foil faced (impermeable) rigid foam vs. perforated film/foil faced (semipermeable) rigid foam with a small air gap – in simulated miniature flat or low slope roof-like assemblies.
+Also read about our self drying roofs.

 About the Author: